Article The current location: Home > measure method of contact angle meter > Calculation of surface free energy (SFE) from contact angle results

 An important contribution for determining surface properties of high-energy solids by mean of the two-liquid-phase method was done by Schultz and coworkers.[88,89].
 Fig 1.20 shows a schematic representation of two-liquid-phase contact angle system.
 Assuming that Young’s equation can be applied to a liquid L1-liquid L2 (bulk phase) – solid S system, the following relationship can be obtained:

-where , and are , respectively, the interfacial free energies of S-L2, L1-L2, and S-L1 interfaces, and is the contact angle of a drop of liquid L1 on solid S. It is seen that , which could be considered as the driving force of spreading in the one-liquid phase method, is replaced by γSL2 , which is generally smaller than
+where surface free energy of solid by contact angle measurment,surface free energy of solid by contact angle measurment and surface free energy of solid by contact angle measurment are , respectively, the interfacial free energies of S-L2, L1-L2, and S-L1 interfaces, and surface free energy of solid by contact angle measurment is the contact angle of a drop of liquid L1 on solid S. It is seen that surface free energy of solid by contact angle measurmentwhich could be considered as the driving force of spreading in the one-liquid phase method, is replaced by γSL2 , which is generally smaller than .
+This leads to a finite and thus measureable value of contact angle.
+According to Fowkes theory (As described upper), γSL1 and γSL2 are given by :

-Where γ and γD are the surface energy and its dispersive component, respectively, and is a specific (or non-dispersive) interaction term that includes all the interactions established between the solid S and the liquid L (dipole-dipole, dipole-induced dipole, hydrogen bonds, Π bonds, …) except London dispersion interactions.
+Where γ and γare the surface energy and its dispersive component, respectively, and surface free energy of solid by contact angle measurment is a specific (or non-dispersive) interaction term that includes all the interactions established between the solid S and the liquid L (dipole-dipole, dipole-induced dipole, hydrogen bonds, Π bonds, …) except London dispersion interactions.

 Substituting Eqn.
 1.69 and 1.70 into 1.58 leads to